-Testing is a process to verify whether the system is working in the same way as it was supposed to be and to ensure that the software is Defect-free.
+Testing is a process to verify whether the system is working in the same way as expected and to ensure that the software is Defect-free.
 The tester does this to identify the errors/bugs in the system.
-It can be done manually as well as through automation.
+Testing can happen manually, as well as through automation.

-After a program is diagnosed with a bug or error, the developer identifies the corresponding failure and fix it.
+If an error or a bug appears in a program, the developer identifies the corresponding failure and fixes it.

-Testing and Debugging are important activities during software development and maintenance.
+Testing and Debugging are significant activities during software development and maintenance.
 Testing aims at finding a problem while Debugging aims at solving the problem.
-Debugging is performed only after the defect is reported by the testing team.
+Only after the testing team reports the defect, debugging can take place.
 With debugging, the developer identifies the problem in the system/application/code.
 Once the developer has fixed the bug, tester re-tests to ensure that the error/bug no longer exists.
 The figure given below demonstrates the fact very well.